LaurentClaessens/mazhe/README.md

 ```
 to be done more or less three times to get all the cross-references correct.
 More precice informations [here](http://laurent.claessens-donadello.eu/pdf/readme.pdf).

+### Download and compilation : le Frido (in French)

+If you want to compile [Le Frido](http://laurent.claessens-donadello.eu/pdf/lefrido.pdf), it is more complicated because the point is to extract the "agrégation" part from the whole source.
+I developped some pre-compilation scripts that make the work, but you'll need to install some depedencies.

+It is explaned here : [readme.pdf](http://laurent.claessens-donadello.eu/pdf/readme.pdf).

+### Download and compilation : the pictures

+If you want to recreate the pictures from their sources (the mysterious ```phystricks*.py``` files), there are [still more dependencies](https://github.com/LaurentClaessens/phystricks).
+I'll explain them an other day.

 ## Le Frido (niveau agrégation)